-Bitter cold temperatures to chill millions this weekend
+At least 3 dead as frigid air sweeps nation

 - Freezing temperatures are expected throughout most of the country

-(CNN)A blast of frigid air sweeping across the United States will bring bone-chilling winds and subfreezing temperatures to millions across the country this weekend.
+The frigid air blast is bringing bone-chilling winds and subfreezing temperatures to millions across the country this weekend.

 The National Weather Service warns that the massive system will produce heavy snow from parts of northern California to the Great Lakes.